-Today's industrial machinery integrates mechanical, electrical and electronic/computer systems.
+Industrial machinery integrates mechanical, electrical and electronic/computer systems.
 It's the kind of work that requires a variety of skills – from welding and blueprint reading to computer-aided drafting.
-In this program, you learn many aspects of industrial mechanics, industrial electrical, electronic and computer controls.
-When you graduate, you have the knowledge and skills to install and maintain a wide range of equipment in modern industrial plants.
+That's why you receive training in both electrical and mechanical trades, making you a sought after skilled worker in the construction and manufacturing industry.